fabiommendes/craftinginterpreters/book/evaluating-expressions.md

 numbers, dividing a zero by zero gives you the special **NaN** ("not a number") value.
 Strangely enough, NaN is _not_ equal to itself.

-In Java, the `==` operator on primitive doubles preserves that behavior, but the `equals()` method on the Double class does not.
-Lox uses the latter, so doesn't follow IEEE.
+In Python, the `==` operator on floats preserves that behavior, but division by zero raises an exception.
+Lox original Java implementation Lox uses Double.equal() for comparison which makes NaNs equal to themselves.
+The C implementation, however, follows IEEE 754.
 These kinds of subtle incompatibilities occupy a dismaying fraction of language implementers' lives.

 [ieee 754]: https://en.wikipedia.org/wiki/IEEE_754